 Whether you call it a diary, journal, or blog, expressing ourselves in writing can be therapeutic.
 Or for some people it may be another form of writing, like poetry, essays, short stories.
-Other forms of expression like the visual and performing arts, photography, crafting, sewing, and needlework can be soothing, calming, and satisfying.
+Other forms of expression like singing, dancing, performing arts, photography, crafting, sewing, and needlework can be soothing, calming, and satisfying.

 Obviously, you’re a reader, although you may not be doing it to treat depression.
 I think this can help 2 ways.

 First, by reading books and other media specifically about depression to learn more about its causes and treatment.

 Second, by providing an outlet for fun, humor, reflection, learning, thinking, growing- all of which can deflect depressive thoughts and attitudes.

 9. Creating new projects

 Much of this I alluded to in #7, but consider taking on new work projects, community activities, and family events.
 People with depression often feel overwhelmed, so don’t rush this one, so as not to aggravate those feelings.

 Depressed people often feel isolated and lonely and may avoid other people.
 Volunteering can make it easier to connect-unlike social events, volunteering usually has a set agenda so you know what you’re going to do and even say.
 That can take the pressure off trying to make small talk and be sociable when you don’t yet feel so.
 Sharing with others who need our help makes our own problems seem less intense.

 Your community likely offers numerous opportunities to volunteer.
 Also check out this list for other opportunities to get involved in helping others.